Ryan Gosling & Eva Mendes Did Not Split! Actress Reveals Life With Her BF

 “Ryan desperately wanted Eva by his side.
 He told her how bad it looked when she wasn’t there when he won his Golden Globe in January and that he was tired of making excuses for her,” their source added.
 “Ryan said that if she wasn’t going to support him on the biggest night of his career, then would she ever?
 Eva snapped back that he shouldn’t be worried, because Emma would be there for him.”

-Gossip Cop debunked the breakup rumors confirming that Gosling and Mendes are still very much together.
-The 2 Fast 2 Furious actress also slammed the rumors that they have split up during a recent interview with SHAPE magazine where she revealed her life at home with her long-time boyfriend and their two daughters, Esmeralda, 2, and Amada, 11 months.
+Gossip Cop debunked the breakup rumors, confirming that Gosling and Mendes are still very much together.
+The 2 Fast 2 Furious actress also slammed the rumors during a recent interview with SHAPE magazine, where she revealed her life at home with her long-time boyfriend and their two daughters, Esmeralda, 2, and Amada, 11 months.

 “What people don’t know about me is that I love being home,” the Miami-born actress confessed.
 “Instead of hitting the red carpet, I’d rather be with our girls.”